modernben/forge-docs/1.0/accounts/cli.md

 ### Initiating Deployments

-Of course, one of the primary features of Laravel Forge is deployments.
+One of the primary features of Laravel Forge is deployments.
 Deployments may be initiated via the Forge CLI using the `deploy` command:

 ```bash
 forge deploy